Victorian Railways open wagons: IA - Four-wheel Open Wagon

 IA wagons were almost identical to the steel 15 LT I wagons.
 The only difference was they were recoded to allow for dual rating of 11 and 15 LT.
 That allowed loads of up to 11 LT being charged at the 11-ton rate and loads from 11 to 15 tons at the 15-ton rate.
 The recoding started in early 1929 and continued while IB wagons were being scrapped.

 IB - 11-ton Open Wagon

 In 1929, all I's with a load of less than 15 LT were re-coded IB, to separate the lower-capacity wagons from the newer higher-capacity wagons.

 IC - Fixed-wheel Tippler Wagons

 From 1954, approximately 350 I/IA wagons were converted for tippler traffic, to carry coal between Yallourn and Newport Power Station.
 Later tippler traffic was between the Maddingley Mine at Bacchus Marsh and the APM paper mill at Fairfield.
 The wagons were modified by removing the doors and replacing them with a steel plate welded into place.

 ID - (ex D&MR Co) Open Wagon

+Included in the Deniliquin & Moama Railway Company stock acquired by the VR in 1923 were fixed wheel open wagons similar in design to 'standard' 10 ton capacity I wagons, which the VR had been building through the 1880s.
+These wagons were classed ID by the VR and numbered 31, and 33 to 50.

+Similarly 46 to 50 ID were built at Newport Workshops in 1922 for the D&MR; they were standard pattern I wagons as built at that period and were used to replace accident damaged I wagons in the VR fleet, some surviving until the 1970s.